 - (i) By November 15th of each year, the Dean shall constitute a Faculty-Level Tenure and Promotion Committee via election. - (ii) The faculty-level committee shall be as broadly representative as possible of the teaching areas and ranks in the clusters as possible.
-The committee shall include (a) non-tenured member(s) when possible but a majority shall be tenured faculty at the rank of Associate Professor or above.
-It shall be constituted of: - Three members elected from each cluster - The Dean who shall serve as Chair - The Chairs of the cluster-level tenure and promotion committees - One member appointed by the Dean - (k) Members elected to one of the cluster-level committees shall not be eligible for election to the faculty-level committee.
-Chairs of cluster-level committees shall not cast a vote at the FTPC concerning an applicant if they have cast a vote on the candidacy of the same applicant at the cluster-level. - (1) All voting shall be by secret ballot.
+The election shall be called by the Dean and a notice sent to all cluster Chairs.
+All non-tenured and tenured members shall be eligible for nominations.
+It shall be constituted of: - Three CUASA faculty members elected from each cluster - The Dean who shall serve as Chair - The Chairs of the cluster-level tenure and promotion committees - One member appointed by the Dean. - (j) Members elected to one of the cluster-level committees shall not be eligible for election to the faculty-level committee.
+Chairs of cluster-level committees shall not cast a vote at the FTPC concerning an applicant if they have cast a vote on the candidacy of the same applicant at the cluster-level. - (k) All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
 If the committee has substantive questions regarding the dossier, the candidate shall be invited to respond in writing to the committee's concerns.
 The Chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
 In the event of an appeal the candidate concerned shall be informed of the vote on their candidacy.
-The committee shall vote and make one of the following recommendations:
+The committee shall vote and make two recommendations, one for tenure, and one for promotion:

-(m) For Tenure and Promotion to Associate Professor:
+(1) For Tenure and Promotion to Associate Professor:

-- Tenure and promotion be granted.

-- Tenure and promotion be denied.
+- (i) For tenure:

+- Granted

-- Tenure granted and promotion denied.
+- Not granted

-- Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once).
+- Deferred for two years and the preliminary appointment be renewed for two years and that reconsideration occur in the second year of the extension (this can only be granted to a candidate once)

+- (ii) For promotion to Associate Professor:

+- Granted

+- Not granted

-- Tenure and Promotion be deferred and the preliminary appointment be renewed for two years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+- Deferred for two years and that reconsideration occur in the second year of the extension

-(n) For Associate and Full Professors Applying For Tenure:
+(m) For Associate and Full Professors Applying For Tenure:

-- Tenure be granted.
+- Granted

+- Not granted

-- Tenure be deferred and the preliminary appointment be renewed for two years and that reconsideration of tenure occur in either the first or second year of the extension (this may only be granted to a candidate once).
+- Deferred for two years and the preliminary appointment be renewed for two years and that reconsideration occur in the second year of the extension (this can only be granted to a candidate once)

-- Tenure be denied.

-(o) For Promotion to Associate Professor:
+(n) For Promotion to Associate Professor:

-(p) For Promotion to Full Professor:
+(o) For Promotion to Full Professor:

-(q) Recommendations of the Faculty-Level Tenure and Promotion Committee
+(p) Recommendations of the Faculty-Level Tenure and Promotion Committee